janawold1/2026_S_nereis_Cons_Gen/05_SV_discovery_and_PopGen.md

 # Structural Variant Discovery and Analysis
+Structural variant (SV) analyses followed a similar pipeline where variant discovery, variant quality filtering, and initial genotyping was performed under recommended pipelines.
+High quality genotypes representing homozygous reference, heterozygous and homozygous alternate calls were then plotted with SAMplot and evaluated using PlotCritic for call refinement.
+Calls passing evaluation with PlotCritic were then merged using SURVIVOR and used to construct a genome graph with the VG tools suite.
+Detailed methods for each of these steps using Delly, Manta and Smoove are outlined below.
 ## Delly Discovery
 SV discovery with common tern and scaffolded tara iti assemblies
 ```